 Also avoid touching your eyes, nose, and mouth with unwashed hands and cover your cough or sneeze with a tissue, then throw the tissue in a bin and wash your hands.

 Click here to download the NHS Hand Hygiene Poster to publish in your toilet facilities at your local church.

-We have released guidance to our local churches on how our sanctuaries are cleaned (deep cleaning and routine cleaning).
-Extra attention will be given to high traffic areas especially metal surfaces like door handles, facia plates, microphones, and seats.
+We have released guidance to our local churches on how our sanctuaries are to be cleaned (deep cleaning and routine cleaning).
+Extra attention will be given to high traffic areas especially metal surfaces like door handles, fascia plates, microphones and seats.